Bashar403/BasharsBookstore/BasharsBookstore/README.txt

 1924
 created the index in the view and and created the new js file for the product and fixed the controller from any errors

+1954
+created an upsertcs for products and used the files from assignment 2 added the textarea using the tinycloud api